Wednesday, February 12, 2014

 Mike Morton- Unfortunately Mike was injured and did not run the 2013 as planned.
-Mike has a resume that includes a course record win at Western States, 3rd overall at Western States 16 years later, 13:11 course record at Umstead, 13:18 course record at Long Haul, 13:42 course record at the keys 100, winning Badwater, the American 24 hour record, 13:14 course record at Iron Horse, and numerous other wins at various distances.
+Mike has a resume that includes a course record win at Western States, 3rd overall at Western States 16 years later, 13:11 course record at Umstead, 13:18 course record at Long Haul, 13:42 course record at the Keys 100, winning Badwater, holding the current American 24 hour record, 13:14 course record at Iron Horse, and numerous other wins at various distances.

 Brenda Carawan- Brenda won the inaugural 100 mile event outright in a breakthrough time of 16:33.
 That time would go on to be one of the fastest female 100 mile times of 2012.
 Considering it was run on a course slightly longer than 102 miles, it was very impressive.
-Brenda, who has also finished Badwater, has since gone on to win the Keys 100, Graveyard 100k, and finished the famed Spartathlon.
+Brenda, who has also finished Badwater, has since gone on to win the Keys 100, Graveyard 100k, Cow Town 50k, and finished the famed Spartathlon.

 Donna Utakis- Donna is entered for the 2014 event.
 She has consistently been one of the top females at most events she runs.
 Some of her highlights include wins at the Grindstone 100, Laurel Highlands, Hellgate 100k, Cascade Crest 100, and TARC 100.